Charlie-BrownGT/Charlie-BrownGT.github.io/_posts/2025-06-22-ROOTGeant4Installation.md

 ```
 Finally, the GEANT4 .sh file was also added to the Ubuntu .bashrc file.
 Lastly, the functionality of GEANT4 was tested by building and running one of the pre-installed examples.

 With these steps completed, the used should be able to access and run both ROOT and GEANT4.

+Note, if installing GEANT4 in Ubuntu 24, be sure to check 'Ubuntu on Xorg' at the Ubuntu login screen.